csev/dj4e/assn/dj4e_tut02.md

 Notes for PythonAnywhere
 ------------------------

-**Hint:** At the point where the tutorial tells you to modify the `polls/admin.py` you should also import the `Choice` model following the pattern of importing the `Question` model.
-It will make completing the assignment a lot easier.

 **Important:** Do not go back to tutorial1 on the Django web site and create the folder `djangotutorial`
 - you already have this folder from the first assignment called `django_projects`.

 Make sure to do all your work in `~/django_projects/myite` and not `djangotutorial`.
+You can always type this command to make sure you are in the correct folder in a PythonAnywhere shell:

+    cd ~/django_projects/mysite

+**Hint:** At the point where the tutorial tells you to modify the `polls/admin.py` you should also import the `Choice` model following the pattern of importing the `Question` model.
+It will make completing the assignment a lot easier.

 Note that when you are typing a password for the `createsuperuser` command in the tutorial, it does not echo your characters so folks can't observe your password.